pre-cosyne-brainhack/hackathon2024/.github/ISSUE_TEMPLATE/handbooks/projects.md

 -   Relevant (reasonable, realistic and resourced, results-based).
 -   Time bound (time-based, time limited, time/cost limited, timely, time-sensitive).

-### Good first issues

-If you have set up a repository for your code, it would be great if you open at least 1 `good first issues` issues that describe the goals you would like to achieve in this Brainhack.

-Some examples:
--   improve documentation or tutorial for a package
--   fix an easy bug
--   add tests for specific features

 ### Onboarding: skills

 List skills that would be particularly suitable for your project.
 Skills can include coding skills and non-coding skills.